-Utilizing a sales funnel is a highly effective way to nurture prospects, capture invaluable data, and generate more revenue.
+Utilizing a sales funnel is a highly effective way to nurture sales leads or prospects, capture invaluable data, and generate more revenue.
 Whether your company sells a product or service (or both), you should implement a sales funnel for these reasons.
 But if you really want to succeed with your marketing efforts, you'll need to focus on getting more sales leads into the top of your sales funnel, which is something we're going to discuss here.

 You can't expect to capture many leads if your marketing efforts are limited to just one or two channels.
-Maybe you use cold calling to generate B2B leads, or perhaps you use social media.
+Maybe you use cold calling to generate B2B sales leads, or perhaps you use social media.
 Even if these platforms are effective, you should venture into other channels to see what works and what doesn't.
-Known as multi-channel marketing, doing so will bring more prospects into your sales funnel.
+Known as multi-channel marketing, doing so will bring more B2B sales prospects into your sales funnel.

 The various channels that you use make up your lead generation "cookbook", which will help you to manage each strategy and to understand what works and what doesn't work for your business.